peerhenry/hello-cucumber/README.md

 # Cucumber with Puppeteer

-This is a hello world project for Cucumber with Puppeteer that is set up with Babel and Eslint.
+Minimal setup for Cucumber with Puppeteer together with Babel and Eslint.
+There are two tests:
+- A basic cucumber test from the [docs](https://cucumber.io/docs/guides/10-minute-tutorial/): "is it Friday".
+= A test that asserts whether puppeteer can navigate to Google.